A new career in fashion tech: Kristýna’s product design journey

 How an on-the-job pain-point inspired a new path

 While working on setting up PLM systems, tools that are meant to connect designers, suppliers, and factories, I realised how essential they are but also how unnecessarily complex they can be.
 Instead of making work easier, they often created confusion.
 I found myself thinking about how I would re-design them to be more intuitive and user-friendly.
-At that time, I had no idea that a career in UX even existed.
+At that time, I had no idea that a career in product design even existed.

-Kristýna says: “Discovering the UX Design Institute was a turning point… It gave me the essential foundations of UX.
-The structured methods, research techniques, and design processes provided exactly the clarity I had been looking for.”
+Discovering the UX Design Institute was a turning point… It gave me the essential foundations of UX.
+The structured methods, research techniques and design processes provided exactly the clarity I had been looking for.

-Learning about user research was the most useful thing for Kristýna.
-That, and finding the confidence to apply it to projects in the real-world, something that can be valuable for anyone interested in UX.
+For Kristýna, learning how to conduct proper user research was a key breakthrough.
+That, and finding the confidence to apply it to projects in the real-world, something that can be valuable for anyone interested in product design.

 The most valuable part for me was learning how to do proper user research.
 At first, it felt challenging to ask the right questions and analyse insights, but the course guided me step by step and gave me practical methods that made it easier.
 It also taught me not to rely on my own opinions but to really listen to what people say and use their feedback as the foundation for design.
 Most importantly, the process gave me confidence.
 I now feel secure applying research and design methods in real projects.

-One of Kristýna’s most inspiring freelance projects was for Kyutai, a French AI lab, where she contributed to a real-time voice AI system.
+One of Kristýna’s most inspiring freelance projects was with Kyutai, a French AI lab, where she contributed to a real-time voice AI system.
 The skills and confidence she gained from the course equipped her to perform effectively, even under tight deadlines.

 Today, I am in the process of switching careers.
-My goal is to combine my experience in fashion with my new UX expertise and move towards fashion tech, an area where I see enormous potential for innovation.
+My goal is to combine my experience in fashion with my new UX and UI expertise and move towards fashion tech, an area where I see enormous potential for innovation.

 • A university credit-rated qualification

-• Career coaching from UX industry experts
+• Career coaching from industry experts

-Visit the official course page to learn more about the programme.
-Or chat with an education advisor for free advice.
+Visit the official course page to learn more about the programme, or chat with an education advisor for free advice.

-If you want to learn more about other people who have transformed their careers, you can read stories of other UX design Institute grads, such as:
+If you want to learn more about other people who have transformed their careers, you can read stories of other UX Design Institute grads, such as:

 Author Image

-Cynthia Vinney Writer for the UX Design Institute Blog
+Emily Stevens Writer for the UX Design Institute Blog

 Professional Diploma in UX Design